-It is essential for the Directors of Alumina Limited to be updated on business and industry trends and key dynamics.
+For directors of Alumina Limited to effectively oversee the proper management and governance of the Company, a training regime was put in place to update directors on business, industry trends, key dynamics and ESG matters.
 The Directors are provided with industry briefings including addresses by independent industry specialists to ensure that Directors receive relevant information on the aluminium and alumina industry fundamentals that impact the performance of AWAC and Alumina Limited.
-Visits to operating sites for business reviews and presentations to the Board from AWAC executives also provide key insight into the AWAC assets and operations.
+Director training/education normally includes visits to operating sites for business reviews and presentations to the Board from AWAC executives who also provide key insight into the AWAC assets and operations.
+Site visits were not conducted in 2020, due to COVID-19 related travel and meeting restrictions.
+Site visits will recommence when public health advice permits.